cozis/Noja/README.md

   - referring to instructions by their index.

 All values (objects) are allocated on a garbage-collected heap.
-For this reason all variables are simply references to these objects.
-The garbage collection algorithm is a copy-and-compact one.
+All variables are simply references to these objects.
+The garbage collection algorithm is a copy-and-compact.
 It behaves as a bump-pointer allocator until there is space left, and when space runs out, it creates a new heap, copies all of the alive object into it, calls the destructors of the dead objects and frees the old one.